SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A computed property with a getter but no setter is known as a :newTerm:`read-only computed property`.
-Read-only computed properties enable you to
-define a property that will always return a value,
+A read-only computed property always returns a value,
-and can be accessed through dot syntax,
-but which cannot be set to a different value.
+and can be accessed through dot syntax, but cannot be set to a different value.

 .. note::

-   Computed properties – including read-only computed properties –
+   You must declare computed properties – including read-only computed properties –
-   must be declared as variable properties with the ``var`` keyword,
-   because their value is not fixed.
+   as variable properties with the ``var`` keyword, because their value is not fixed.
    The ``let`` keyword is only used for constant properties,
    to indicate that their values cannot be changed once they are set
    as part of instance initialization.

-The declaration of a read-only computed property can be simplified
+You can simplify the declaration of a read-only computed property
-by removing the ``get`` keyword:
+by removing the ``get`` keyword and its braces:

 .. testcode:: computedProperties